Mihajlo Rostohar: Biography

-He was born in a peasant family in Brege near Krško, then part of the Austro-Hungarian Duchy of Carniola.
+He was born in a peasant family in Brege near Krško, then part of the Austro-Hungarian Duchy of Carniola and baptized Michael Rostohar.
 He attended high school (gymnasium) in Ljubljana and Kranj.
 He studied philosophy at the University of Graz with Alexius Meinong and later in Vienna, where he graduated in 1905.
 After working for a year as a supplementary high school teacher in Villach, he decided to pursue an academic career, following the advice of the Austrian philosopher Friedrich Jodl.
 He continued his studies in Prague, Leipzig (under the supervision of Wilhelm Wundt), Halle and Berlin.
 He obtained his habilitation at the Charles University of Prague.

 After participating in the Italian campaign during World War I, he was involved in the formation of the State of Slovenes, Croats and Serbs in 1918.
 In 1919, he moved to Czechoslovakia, where he continued his academic career.
 After the Nazi German takeover of Bohemia and Moravia in 1939, he returned to Slovenia.
 After World War Two, he went back to Czechoslovakia, but returned to Yugoslavia in 1948.

 He died in Golek near Krško in Slovenia.

 An elementary school in Krško is named after him as well as roads.
 One of his busts stands in front of the University of Ljubljana, in recognition of his important role in forming the university, creating its Faculty of Psychology and having declared independence from the Austro-Hungarian Empire from the University's balcony.